These Healthy Chewy Ginger Molasses Cookies are dairy-free, gluten-free and have the best soft texture. Add these to your Christmas dessert spread!

 - And finally, cool them completely on the rack before diving in!

-But in all seriousness, edible gifts are a really great option if you're on a semi-tight budget or you're shopping for someone who just doesn't need anything (hey, grandma!).
+Edible gifts are a really great budget-friendly option or if you're shopping for someone who just doesn't need anything (hey, grandma!).
 Bake them a batch of cookies and I promise they'll love it!

 There are a few packaging options, but I like to use these cute holiday-inspired cellophane bags with a little tag, but you could also package them up in cookie boxes with a handwritten note.
 It's thoughtful, creative and something they will so appreciate!